Real People Stories – Marina

 HPV infections have been in all my life in tests.
 But it all started four months ago when I was diagnosed in a test with borderline ovarian CA125 cancer (as bad as it gets, the best there can be).
 Many months ago, specifically in December, I noticed my belly was slightly more swollen than normal, even though I always did sports.
 At first, I didn’t give it any importance.
 I thought it would be the common swelling that women have when we are about to have menstruation, but it wasn’t like that.

 Until April of this year, continuing without importance, I continued with that mini bloating until suddenly my belly grew uncontrollably.
 At that moment, I began to think that I was gaining weight.
 And decided to go out every morning to run on an empty stomach, walk, do twice as much exercise as I was already doing, quit gas and even go on a diet.
 However, my belly remained the same; it didn’t even stop growing, so I went to the doctor.
-After seeing my incredible belly and undergoing multiple pregnancy tests, insisting that I was not pregnant.
+After seeing my incredible belly and undergoing multiple pregnancy exams, insisting that I was not pregnant.
 Each person will know what they have and have not done.
-They performed higher CA125 level tests on me: blood tests, ultrasounds, x-rays… until just at that moment, they realised that she had a 20cm HPV-style tumour on her right ovary.
+They performed higher CA125 levels on me: blood tests, ultrasounds, x-rays… until just at that moment, they realised that she had a 20cm HPV-style tumour on her right ovary.

 They told me that they had to have CA125 surgery to remove it and test it, and I was waiting for them to call me.
 Three days after going to the HPV doctor for testing, I had to return because my belly was growing bigger and bigger, as it had grown to 26cm.
 After the operation, 2 litres of fluid were removed from the tumour; everything was good.